2.7. Vectors and Matrices in MATLAB

 2.7.6.
 Linear and Logarithmic Spaced Vectors

-An alternative to the colon operator for creating vectors that span a range of number is the linspace function.
+An alternative to the colon operator for creating vectors that span a range of numbers is the linspace function.
 The linspace function returns a row vector with a fixed number of elements.
-Use linspace when you want a certain number of elements in the vector or are more concerned with covering a range of values than using specific values.
+Use linspace when you want a certain number of evenly spaced elements in the vector.

 The first and second arguments to linspace give the range.
-The third argument, which is optional, gives the number of elements.
+The optional third argument specifies the number of elements.
 The default for the third argument is 100, which is a nice value for creating a smooth line plot.

-The logspace function also generates a sequence of numbers, but the numbers are evenly spaced on logarithmic scale.
-The first two arguments to logspace specify the range as an exponent to 10 (1 \leadsto 10; 2 \leadsto 100).
+The logspace function also generates a sequence of numbers, but the numbers are evenly spaced on a logarithmic scale.
+The first two arguments to logspace specify the range as an exponent to 10 (\(1 \leadsto 10^1=10; 2 \leadsto 10^2=100\)).
 Like linspace, the third argument gives the number of elements desired.
 The default number of elements is 50.

 >> x = linspace(0,10,5)